 Forms are located within subsections.
 They follow the column design of the object page, whereby each form group is arranged into a column.
 The title of the form is given by the subsection header.
-Only use the form title if you are using several forms within the same subsection.
+To improve access to the different forms we recommend always using one subsection per form, rather than placing multiple forms into one subsection.

-To best fit the column layout, we recommend using top-aligned labels for form fields.
-Top-aligned labels are known to reduce completion times, and are the best approach for forms requiring localization or long labels.
+Use top-aligned labels for form fields.
+Top-aligned labels are known to reduce completion times and are the best approach for forms requiring localization or long labels.
 Using top-aligned labels also avoids issues with the spacing between the label and form field, which can occur with left- and right-aligned labels.

 Layout blocks allow content to be aligned within the columns as follows: